Quasi-periodic relativistic strings in the Minkowski space $\textbf{R}^{1+n}$: Abstract

 \section{Abstract}

-In this paper, we consider the motion of timelike minimal surface in the Minkowski space $\textbf{R}^{1+n}$.
-Those surfaces are known as a membranes or relativistic strings, and described by a system with $n$ nonlinear wave equations of Born-Infeld type.
-We show that the timelike minimal surface can takes a time quasi-periodic motion in $\textbf{R}^{1+n}$.
+In this article we consider the motion of relativistic strings in the Minkowski space $\textbf{R}^{1+n}$.
+Those surfaces are known as a timelike minimal surface, and described by a system with $n$ nonlinear wave equations of Born-Infeld type.
+By constructing a suitable Nash-Moser iteration scheme, we prove that the $n$-dimensional relativistic strings can admit a more generalized time quasi-periodic motion in $\textbf{R}^{1+n}$.
+Moreover, those time quasi-periodic solutions are also timelike solutions.